AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- SIEM:  "Security Incident and Event Management System" to collate all errors and logs in one place.
 - **Input Validation and Sanitization **:
 	- Have to do it on the server side.
-	- Where possible, make a list / use a regex
+	- Where possible, make a list / use a regex and define what's allowed, and reject everything else.
+- Authorization / Authentication: Use RBAC

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?